 In this article, I review the British Airways Galleries Club South Lounge in Heathrow Terminal 5.
-I have already visited and reviewed the British Airways Galleries Club North Lounge in Terminal 5 (and the Aspire Lounge in Heathrow Terminal 5), so when I departed for my most recent trip to Monaco, I road tested the Galleries South Lounge.
-This lounge is located where the Concorde and First Lounges sit and is reached by travelling down to the departures shopping area, walking North towards the gates, and then travelling up 2 sets of escalators (the first level houses the Concorde and First lounges).
+I have already visited and reviewed the British Airways Galleries Club North Lounge in Terminal 5 (and the Aspire Lounge in Heathrow Terminal 5), so when I departed for my most recent trip to Monaco, I road-tested the Galleries South Lounge.
+This lounge is located where the Concorde and First Lounges sit and is reached by traveling down to the departures shopping area, walking North towards the gates, and then traveling up 2 sets of escalators (the first level houses the Concorde and First lounges).

-There is a very large buffet offering salads & coleslaws with or without dressing, hot dishes included rice with a spicy Moroccan beef, a red Thai chicken curry, a spinach & mascarpone penne pasta, a vegetable curry, baked potatoes, beans and there was also soup, rolls, crisps, and a huge array of teas and coffee.
-I opted for the Thai chicken curry which was very pleasant and the healthy tasting superfood salad which I also enjoyed.
-There was also a huge array of newspapers mainly in English and magazines including Business Traveller.
+There is a very large buffet offering salads & coleslaws with or without dressing, hot dishes included rice with a spicy Moroccan beef, a red Thai chicken curry, spinach & mascarpone penne pasta, a vegetable curry, baked potatoes, beans, and there was also soup, rolls, crisps, and a huge array of teas and coffee.
+I opted for the Thai chicken curry, which was very pleasant, and the healthy tasting superfood salad which I also enjoyed.
+There was also a huge array of newspapers, mainly in English and magazines including Business Traveller.

 Which is the best British Airways Galleries Club Lounge In Heathrow Terminal 5?

 Good question.
 The food and drink offering is the same.
 The North lounge is airier with better views and higher ceilings, but the South lounge, in my experience, tends to be less busy.
 If both were empty, I would choose the Galleries Club North as the best lounge in Terminal 5.

 Both are good, but neither are as good as the First and Concorde Lounges in Terminal 5.
 Take a look at the photos below and judge for yourself.